neupl/demo/index.md

 ## Example Games

 We note that beyond policy (3), it becomes difficult to tell different policies apart as they all are highly skilled and perform coordinated team-play.
 This is not surprising.
 MuJoCo Football is a fully-observed environemnt that affords prominent transitive skill dimensions but comparatively muted strategic cyles.
-In this case, NeuPL automatically reduces to a learning regime similar to that of self-play, which reverts to a curriculum learning regime that is optimal in purely transitive games[^3].
+In this case, NeuPL automatically reduces to a learning regime similar to that of self-play, which is optimal in purely transitive games[^3].

 | Match-Up                |      Visuals|